hpanago/hpanago.github.io/_posts/2019-03-20-I-lost-my-kernel-for-a-night.markdown

 Thinking I pressed something wrong, I go back to grub menu, only to realize that no Debian entry was there.

-That is where I started panicing.
+That is where I started panicking.
 And clearly learned to "never go full retard" while dist-upgrading.

-I drop instal grub shell, find my boot partition, but root partition is nowhere.
+I drop to a grub shell, manage to find my boot partition at (hd0,msdos1), but root partition (hd0,msdos5) is `unknown` for grub.

 I had to get myself a LiveCD/usb, whatever, so as to mount my system and recover it.